irdest/irdest/docs/developer/src/technical/index.md

 to inspire other developers, and showcase to users how these technologies can be used.
 This also aims to make the on-boarding process less daunting.

+Currently the only graphical client is `irdest-mblog`, which implements a decentralised usenet-style forum model.

 ## What next?